2013 Ford Fusion Hybrid Interior

 - "The design of the new Fusion, which carries over to the Hybrid, is a mixed bag, but mostly good.
 We like that Ford has broken up some of the large swaths of plastic with some subtle design elements.
 Some of the materials were still a little off." -- Winding Road

 - "Not only is the Fusion shhhexy (as Sean Connery would say) on the outside, but it is pleasingly dashing on the inside, too.
 The center console is relatively minimalistic and easy to use." -- Jalopnik

-Eco-friendly cloth seats and a 10-way, power-adjustable driver seat are standard on the 2013 Fusion Hybrid.
+Eco-friendly cloth seats and a 10-way power-adjustable driver seat are standard on the 2013 Fusion Hybrid.
 Leather-trimmed, heated front seats are available.
-One test driver thinks the green seating material feels cheap.
+One test driver thinks the green seating material, which is made from recycled plastic, feels cheap.
 Most reviewers like the Fusion Hybrid’s seats, saying they’re comfortable, roomy and provide a good driving position.
 One notes that the driver seat can feel somewhat cramped, though.